jquery/jquery/README.md

 ```

 Run the unit tests with a local server that supports PHP.
+Ensure that you run the site from the root directory, not the "test" directory.
 No database is required.
 Pre-configured php local servers are available for Windows and Mac.
 Here are some options:

 - Windows: [WAMP download](http://www.wampserver.com/en/)
 - Mac: [MAMP download](http://www.mamp.info/en/index.html)